Durres Albania Travel Guide

 Opportunities are present in the rural areas surrounding Durres to visit olive groves, vineyards, or small family farms.

-Restaurants near the Durres Port often focus on extremely fresh seafood, brought in directly via fishermen from the region.
+Restaurants near the Durres Port often are experts in extremely fresh seafood, brought in directly by fishermen from the region.

 This cultivation of freshness highlights the city's maritime connections.

-Small, family-run restaurants usually deliver the most authentic food and a chance to experience Albanian hospitality first-hand.
+Small, family-run restaurants usually deliver the most authentic food and an opportunity to experience Albanian hospitality first-hand.

 Seek out dining moments that allow you to interact with locals.